 Cleary Gottlieb Steen & Hamilton LLP

-Cleary Gottlieb’s international practice in 16 major commercial centers throughout the world helps clients effectively address a broad range of trade and customs matters.
+Cleary Gottlieb is an international practice in 16 different centres worldwide.
+They help clients effectively manage a wide range of customs and trade matters.

-The firm’s dual presence in Brussels and Washington, D.C., gives them ready access to the key regulatory bodies in the EU and the U.S. and allows them to provide coordinated transatlantic advice.
+Thanks to their presence in both Brussels and Washington, they have access to the key regulatory bodies in the European Union and the United States.
+This also means they can effectively offer coordinated transatlantic advice.